 Having read the above, do you feel you have succeeded with your vegan lifestyle?

 The following list contains critical nutrients that are usually missing from a vegan diet:

 - Proteins: Legumes, nuts, whole grains, oilseeds, and potatoes.

 - Long chain N3 Fatty Acids: Microalgae oil

-- Vitamin D: Common mushroom and lots of sunlight
+- Vitamin D: Common mushrooms and lots of sunlight

 - Iodine: Iodinated and fluoridated table salt.

-Most vegans ignore the fact that protein foods and vitamins are indispensable for our health.
-Without these sources of nutrients, our bones and organs may lose strength and therefore, we become more vulnerable to suffer serious health conditions such as cancer, diabetes, and obesity.
+Most vegans ignore that protein foods and vitamins are indispensable for our health.
+Without these sources of nutrients, our bones and organs may lose strength and therefore become more vulnerable to serious health conditions such as cancer, diabetes, and obesity.

-A plant based diet will be beneficial as long as it includes the main sources of vitamins and protein.
-So if you include all the foods from the list above, good for you!
+A plant-based diet will be beneficial as long as it includes the primary sources of vitamins and protein, so if you have all the foods from the list above, good for you!
 You are succeeding in your vegan lifestyle.

-Is there any food of this list that was missing from your diet?
+Is there any food on this list that was missing from your diet?
 Don’t forget to leave your comments below!